Argus Latin America LNG Summit

 - Bart Lavent, Managing Director, Exmar

 - Matthew Monteverde, VP Commodity Markets, Argus

-- Learn: Tackle industry challenges related to infrastructure, policy and investment with insight from active market participants to help you thrive in 2017 and beyond
+- Examine: Infrastructure, policy and investment challenges with insight from active LNG market participants to help you thrive in 2018 and beyond

-- Discover: Outlook on Latin America’s supply and demand, trading flows and analysis of emerging pricing hubs that will impact the gas market globally
+- Discover: Latin America’s supply and demand outlook, trading flows and emerging pricing hubs that will impact the gas market globally

 - Explore: Ground-breaking technology and equipment showcasing innovative products and services in the exhibition area

 - Meet: Members of the government, suppliers and importers of LNG, natural gas end-users, LNG shipowners, technology providers, financial institutions